dryquart/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageTree/Index.rst

 level menu pages in the page tree.
 Furthermore the submenu of the **About** page in the frontent corresponds to the entries beneath **About** in the page tree.

-For all modules below the **WEB** category the page tree will be displayed.
+For all modules below the **WEB** category in the modules menu, the page tree will be displayed.
-This means all these modules are acting on a per-page base.
+This means all these modules are acting on a per-page basis.

 A click on the page title opens that page in the content area on the right.
 Hovering over the icon of a page will display its internal